Harikishan-AI/PCOS-Detection-Using-Ultrasound-Imag/README.md

 breakthrough has the potential to enhance patient outcomes and reproductive health.
 Future research aims to refine and implement this approach in clinical settings

+## Problem Statement

+The current diagnosis process heavily relies on subjective manual interpretation of ultrasound images, which can be challenging and prone to human bias.
+This study addresses this problem by proposing an innovative ultrasound-based PCOS detection method that combines advanced picture segmentation and CNN-based deep learning.
+The goal is to create an automated and objective diagnostic solution that improves the accuracy of PCOS identification and subsequently enhances patient outcomes and reproductive health."